 In accordance with the Danish Companies Act, or DCA, dividends, if any, are declared with respect to a financial year at the annual general meeting of shareholders in the following year, where the statutory annual report (which includes the audited financial statements) for that financial year is approved.
 Further, our shareholders may resolve at a general meeting to distribute interim dividends and our board of directors may, pursuant to an authorization that will be granted to it by our shareholders prior to completion of this offering, resolve to distribute interim dividends.
-Any resolution to distribute interim dividends within six months after the date of the statement of financial position as set out in our latest adopted annual report must be accompanied by the statement of financial position from our latest annual report or an interim statement of financial position as set out in our latest adopted annual report, an interim statement of financial position must be prepared and reviewed by our auditor.
-The statement of financial position or the interim statement of financial position must be prepared and reviewed by our auditor.
-The statement of financial position or the interim statement of financial position funds are available for distribution.
+Any resolution to distribute interim dividends within six months after the date of the statement of financial position as set out in our latest adopted annual report must be accompanied by the statement of financial position from our latest annual report or an interim statement of financial position which must be reviewed by our auditor.
+If the decision to distribute interim dividends is passed more than six months after the date of the statement of financial position as set out in our latest adopted annual report, an interim statement of financial position must be prepared and reviewed by our auditor.
+The statement of financial position or the interim statement of financial position, as applicable, must show that sufficient funds are available for distribution.
 Dividends may not exceed the amount recommended by the board of directors for approval by the general meeting of shareholders.

 Moreover, dividends and interim dividends may only be made out of distributable reserves and may not exceed what is considered sound and adequate with regard to our financial condition or be to the detriment of our creditors and such other factors as the board of directors may deem relevant.